mnnxp/cadbaselibrary-blender/README.md

  `Link file` - link creates a reference to the data in the source file such that changes made there will be reflected in the referencing file the next time it is reloaded.

  `Push (data)` - button to upload files from Blender folder (set of files for Blender) of local library to CADBase storage.
-Before uploading, the hash of existing files in local and cloud storage is checked, if they are different, the files in cloud storage are updated.
-Blake3 library is used to calculate the hash, if it is unavailable, the hash is not checked and existing files in the cloud are not updated.
+Before uploading, the hash of existing files in local and remote storage is checked, if they are different, the files in remote storage are updated.
+Blake3 library is used to calculate the hash, if it is unavailable, the hash is not checked and existing files in the remote are not updated.

  `Settings` - this button opens a modal window where you can specify the path to the local library, where the files received from CADBase will be stored, and the address of CADBase server.